Code-Hugo/Wayra/README.md

 ### `npm install` fails or hangs

 If dependency installation fails, your environment may not have internet access to reach the npm registry.
 Ensure your development environment can access `registry.npmjs.org` or configure an offline mirror with all required packages.
 Without network access or preinstalled dependencies, the project won't build or run locally.

+### Search form loads but never returns results

+If the search page begins loading but the list of hotels never appears, dependencies may be missing.
+Run `npm install` in the project root to ensure the `next` and `vitest` binaries are available.
+Without these packages the development server and tests will fail to start.

 ## Deployment